 2. Get Natural Bed Sheets

-If your bedsheets are made from polyester they’ll hold in a lot of heat, you want something more natural like cotton because generally speaking, they’re a lot more breathable.
+If your bedsheets are made from polyester they’ll hold in a lot of heat, you want something more natural like cotton or bamboo because generally speaking, they’re a lot more breathable.

 3. Get A Thinner Duvet